marvindv/markdown-notebook/README.md

 # Markdown Notebook

 markdown-notebook is a self-hosted web application to organize and write your notes in Markdown.

-Your notes are organized in files and nested in directories as you like.
+It allows you to create multiple users whose notes are organized in files and nested in directories as they like.

-The backend stores all your notes in a SQLite database file.
+The backend stores all notes in a SQLite database file.

 ## Docker deployment